Fiori-Tracker/fioritracker.github.io/1909SPS06/installation/basis-steps.md

 ![](/res/maint-service-add2.png)

-## Step 4 - Check if ICF node status for backend service (ZFIORITRACKER_SRV) is green
+## Step 4 - Check if ICF node is active

 4.1 Return to `/n/IWFND/MAINT_SERVICE` transaction, find and click on `ZFIORITRACKER_SRV` entry.<br>

-4.2 OData status should be marked with green and there should be added `LOCAL` alias (marked as default one) - as you can see in the screenshot below:
+4.2 OData status should be marked with green and there should be `LOCAL` alias added and marked as default one.
+The screen should look like below:

 ![](/res/maint-service.png)